 Did the effects of the treatments endure for a longer period of time, or did they wear off?
-Prior treatments for intergroup bias have found that most effects do not persist beyond the initial session (88).
+Prior research on treatments for intergroup bias has found that most effects do not persist beyond the initial session (88).
 Here, we report the results of a durability test conducted two weeks after participants completed the initial study.